kinotto/geonames.js/README.md

 You **have to** register (it's free) on <a href="http://www.geonames.org/login">Geonames.org</a>
 in order to get the username that will be necessary for the api to work

 geonames.js depends on a native ES6 Promise implementation to be supported.
-If your environment doesn't support ES6 Promises, you can use a <a href="https://github.com/stefanpenner/es6-promise">polyfill</a> in order to make it available in the global scope, otherwise the library won't work.
+If your environment doesn't support ES6 Promises, you can use a <a href="https://github.com/stefanpenner/es6-promise">polyfill</a>.

 ### 3. Usage: